choubari/Tic-Tac-Toe-JAVA/README.md

 # TicTacToe on JAVA

-This is a School Homework that ask for about impelemeting The famous game **Tic Tac Toe** on JAVA, a simple implementation that run on console.
+This is a School Homework that ask for implemeting The famous game **Tic Tac Toe** on JAVA, a simple implementation that runs on console.

 This exercice is very helpful to get familiar with java basics *(classes, methods, input/output, arrays ...)*